 1. Introduction

 While the report raises important concerns, its recommendations are based on weak data and flawed assumptions.
-This report provides a critical analysis of CAPPA’s policy proposals and their implications for Nigeria’s economy and public health.
+This review provides a critical analysis of CAPPA’s policy proposals and their implications for Nigeria’s economy and public health.

 2. Key Claims and Recommendations by CAPPA